MNG Excess Flow Valves (EFV)

 Many of the pipeline leaks and emergencies we respond to each year happen when homeowners and businesses dig on their property without knowing the location of underground utility lines.
 These types of accidents are called third-party damages, and they are easily avoided by calling 811 before you dig – anywhere on your property.

-Maine Natural Gas is a member of M.U.S.T. which is an organization to promote underground facility safety through training efforts in cooperation with Dig Safe, underground facility owners, private locating companies, municipalities, excavators and regulatory agencies, and to continually evaluate the New England one-call laws and underground safety best practices.
+Maine Natural Gas is a sponsor of M.U.S.T. which is an organization that promotes underground facility safety through training efforts in cooperation with Dig Safe, underground facility owners, private locating companies, municipalities, excavators and regulatory agencies, and to continually evaluate the New England one-call laws and underground safety best practices.

 Calling 811 is FREE.

 When you call 811, the utility lines on your property will be marked, preventing you from damaging them when you dig.
 Project examples that warrant a call to 811 include the installation of:

 - Septic tanks and sewer lines